dzhuang/subset-iconfont/README.md

 ## Roadmap

-- Extend the use case beyond commonJS, for example, for `react.js`, and that's why we've prepared the glyph data of each icon;
+- Extend the use case beyond commonJS, for example, `react.js`, and that's why we've prepared the glyph data of each icon;
 - More tests;
 - Improved docs;
 - Better webpage (index.html) presentation, include search and select abilities.